wizards-0/dust/public/docs/user-guide.md

 ---

 ## Settings
-Settings allows you to specify color scheme, and CORS proxy Url.
+Settings allows you to specify color scheme, CORS proxy Url and Version Filter.

 ---